claudiodangelis/dart-FirefoxOS-Boilerplate-App/README.md

 where `context` is the JS's window object.
 To get more information about JS<->Dart interoperability check this article: (https://www.dartlang.org/articles/js-dart-interop/)[https://www.dartlang.org/articles/js-dart-interop/].

+## For Packaged Apps

+_Excerpt from the original [Boilerplate App](https://github.com/robnyman/Firefox-OS-Boilerplate-App)_

+You can test packaged apps in version 2 and higher of the App Manager, by using the Add Directory button.
+If you want to access privileged APIs - such as deviceStorage, cross-domain XMLHttpRequest etc - you need to set type and permissions in the manifest file.
+E.g.

+    {
+        "version": "1",
+        "name": "Firefox OS Boilerplate App",
+        "type" : "privileged"
+        …

+And:

+    "permissions": {
+        "device-storage:pictures": {
+            "access": "readcreate"
+        },
+        "systemXHR":{},
+        "contacts": {
+            "description" : "Reading out contacts",
+            "access": "readcreate"
+        }
+    }

+All options to test packaged apps are outlined in the [How to install packaged apps in Firefox OS – options and tools](https://hacks.mozilla.org/2013/03/how-to-install-packaged-apps-in-firefox-os-options-and-tools/) article

 ## Roadmap